 Dr. Steven Bingham

-Steven Bingham is Associate Professor of Education at Gardner-Webb University and Editor-in-chief of the Journal of Organizational and Educational Leadership.
+Steven Bingham is Professor of Education at High Point University and Founding Editor of the Journal of Organizational and Educational Leadership.
 As Executive Director at Triangle Leadership Academy, a Raleigh, NC-based public-private partnership, his organization won the James A. Goodman Award for “Organization With Greatest Impact in the Triangle.”
 Credited with authoring or co-authoring 26 monograph or journal articles, Bingham earned a doctorate in Educational Leadership from the University of North Carolina at Greensboro.

 Stephen Court currently serves as a program evaluation specialist with Virginia Beach City Public Schools.
 Formerly, he was a high school English teacher, a research assistant with RMC Research Corporation, a founding partner of Advanced Systems in Measurement and Evaluation (now Measured Progress), a project director at The Psychological Corporation, an independent consultant and state assessment subcontractor, and the director of research, assessment, and evaluation at the Wichita Public Schools.
 He earned his B.A. from Bennington College and his M.Ed. in Educational Research Methodology from Boston College before spending four years in the Educational Measurement and Statistics doctoral program at the University of Iowa.
 His research interests, publications, and presentations focus primarily on technical and policy issues involving instructional sensitivity, assessment literacy for educators, and the quality of local assessments.